 - Also visit the website daily to read about that week’s math concept and earn badges.

-We used this program last year and I like that it encourages parents – no matter their math ability – to help their child make real-world math connections throughout the day.
+We’ve used this program for the past couple years and I like that it encourages parents – no matter their math ability – to help their child make real-world math connections throughout the day.

 You can also come up with your own incentives for using this program – maybe a special field trip once each week’s activities are completed, and a bigger prize when the whole thing is done.
 Or you can just have your kids do it for the fun of it!
 (Hey, some people – my son included – think math is fun.)